Skip to main content

 • “No bloat, no microtransactions, and well worth the asking price.”

-• “Is it a thoughtful, original, enjoyable, single-player game floating in a sea of multiplayer, microtransaction-plagued, cash grabs?”
+• “Is it a thoughtful, original, enjoyable, single-player game, or just another multiplayer, microtransaction-plagued cash grab?”

 • “Finally something fresh, not just another cash grab from Ubisoft.”